pnp/teams-dev-samples/samples/tab-sso/README.md

 ![picture of the app in action](assets/images/TabScreenshot.png)

-**Please note** that this sample actually contains two separate, alternate projects: a dotnet version and a Node.js version.
-In addition, the dotnet version uses a more 'vanilla JS' approach, in order to show how SSO can be implemented in such a scenario, and the node.js version uses a React front end, in order to demonstrate SSO using a front end framework.
+**Please note** that this sample actually contains two separate, alternate projects: a .NET version and a Node.js version.
+In addition, the .NET version uses a more 'vanilla JS' approach, in order to show how SSO can be implemented in such a scenario, and the Node.js version uses a React front end, in order to demonstrate SSO using a front end framework.

 ## Frameworks